Exciting festivals and events throughout the year!

 Visit the world's largest freestanding, man-made illuminated star!
 The 100-foot tall neon star is located atop Mill Mountain and the overlook at the base of the Roanoke Star provides a gorgeous view of the surrounding valley and mountains.
 Located off Milepost 120 of the Blue Ridge Parkway and only 10 minutes from Downtown Roanoke.

-Learn about the rich railroad heritage of the region by walking along the David R. & Susan S. Goode Railwalk and in the Virginia Museum of Transportation in Downtown Roanoke.
-The museum also features the iconic steam locomotives that were constructed in Roanoke for many years.
+Learn about the rich railroad heritage of the region by visiting the Virginia Museum of Transportation in Downtown Roanoke.
+The museum features the iconic steam locomotives that were constructed in Roanoke for many years.
+You can also see an incredible collection of railroad photography at the O. Winston Link Museum in Downtown Roanoke.

 Sample fresh produce and local goods of the area by stopping at one of our great farmers markets.
 The Historic Roanoke City Market, Salem Farmers Market, and Vinton Farmers Market are all open daily and feature wonderful items.